 If you’re suffering from bunions, it’s time to make a change.
 Don’t let these small, painful bumps limit your mobility or your sense of fashion anymore.

 Instead, start considering which treatment options are available to you.
 By determining this with your doctor, you’ll be ready to follow a comprehensive plan that can help reduce the size of and even eliminate your bunion.

 Our seven great above only showcase a tiny portion of the incredible amount of shoes available on the market these days.
 But remember to act fast!
-If you think you may be suffering from a bunion, it’s important that you quickly buy footwear that can better accommodate your condition.
+If you think you may be suffering from a bunion, it’s important that you quickly buy footwear or flip flops that can better accommodate your condition.
 By doing so, you can prevent the condition from progressing and restore mobility to your feet.